- U.S. Army Civilian Career Opportunities

 - Feds Hire Vets is the U.S. Office of Personnel Management’s website dedicated to helping veterans, transitioning service members and their family members.
 Available resources include news about upcoming job fairs and information about how Federal jobs are filled.

-- Always a Soldier is AMC’s program to provide a continuity of support to the soldiers transitioning from the military to civilian employment.
+- Always a Soldier is AMC’s program to provides continuity of support to the soldiers transitioning from the military to civilian employment.
+We value your skills and the experience you acquired during your service.

 - VetSuccess.gov is the U.S. Department of Veterans Affairs resource for job tools and tips, including military skills translators, which help veterans identify Federal jobs related to their military occupational specialty.